cs-mshah/CS307-Systems-Practicum/A1/README.md

 - Use `help` to display all the valid commands and their user manuals.

+### Problem 2 - Dining Students
+- Compilation command: `g++ -o DiningStudents DiningStudents.cpp -pthread`
+- Run the program: `./DiningStudents`
+- The console outputs show progress of the program, the state change log gets saved in StateChangeLog.txt file in the same directory.

 ### Problem 3 – Matrix Multiplication
 - compile all programs with the command -
 	`g++ -o <name> <name.cpp> -lpthread`